-The point is that the Members are given various names, expressing various relationships, to reveal how all our different relationships are reflected in Themself.
+The point is that the Members are given various names, expressing various relationships, to clue us into how all our different relationships are reflected in Themself.
 I sometimes use the names, “First, Second, Third” as a step to help us do that.
 So, for example, the Apostle Paul encourages us to see our marriages as a reflection of the First and the Second (1Corinthians 11:3), for which it would be gravely inappropriate to use the terms Father and Son (so Paul doesn’t).
 Paul’s point is that the Second is feminine to the First.
 Paul’s theological move gives us license to understand the Trinitarian relationships from different perspectives.

 When we understand their Trinitarian basis, our relationships take on a glow.
 The Scriptures show us Their relationships, especially through what They do in conjunction with One Another in the work of creation and redemption, and so help us to understand our own.

 This Christian answer provides a compelling and even inviting reason to lift up and affirm intergendered romantic relationships (that is between a man and woman) as God’s way for us in marriage.
 I have found that even those with same-sex attraction can then appreciate God’s commands to keep marriage intergendered.
 They understand that such can usher us into the love of the Triune God.